Their Code Remained Unbroken: Navajo Code Talkers in their Own Words

 Wednesday, November 8, 2017

-On November 8th, 2017 the San Diego History Center will present “Navajo Code Talkers: In Their Own Words”; a documentary which traces the legacy of Navajo Marines whose secret code, created in San Diego, contributed toward US victory against the Japanese in the WWII Pacific Theatre.
+On November 8th, 2017 the San Diego History Center will present “Navajo Code Talkers: A Journey of Remembrance”; a documentary which traces the legacy of Navajo Marines whose secret code, created in San Diego, contributed toward US victory against the Japanese in the WWII Pacific Theatre.

-SAN DIEGO – “Navajo Code Talkers: In Their Own Words,” a newly released documentary, follows the return of six Navajo Code Talkers to five Pacific island sites where their unbreakable battlefield terminology, based on the unwritten Navajo language, helped U.S. forces overcome fierce Japanese opposition.
+SAN DIEGO – “Navajo Code Talkers: A Journey of Remembrance,” a newly released documentary, follows the return of six Navajo Code Talkers to five Pacific island sites where their unbreakable battlefield terminology, based on the unwritten Navajo language, helped U.S. forces overcome fierce Japanese opposition.

 This event will be the first time this film has been screened locally!